- Normal precautions

-If you are an Irish citizen, you should apply for this either through the Embassy of Ireland covering your country of residence (i.e. the Embassy in Sofia if you live in Buglaria) if you live abroad, or through the Consular Division of the Department of Foreign Affairs in Dublin if you live in Ireland.
-A certificate obtained in Dublin will have to also be apostilled by the Department of Foreign Affairs and Trade in order to meet Bulgarian requirements.
+If you are an Irish citizen, you should apply for this either through the Embassy of Ireland covering your country of residence (i.e. the Embassy in Sofia if you live in Bulgaria) if you live abroad, or through the Consular Division of the Department of Foreign Affairs in Dublin if you live in Ireland.
+A certificate obtained in Dublin will have to also be apostilled by the Department of Foreign Affairs in order to meet Bulgarian requirements.
 Find out more information about authentication of documents here.
-In both cases you will have to present the certificate to the Ministry of Foreign Affairs in Sofia to be stamped
+In both cases you will have to present the certificate to the Ministry of Foreign Affairs in Sofia to be stamped.

 Comprehensive travel insurance can save you and your family a lot of money if something goes wrong during your holiday.
 Even relatively minor incidents or illnesses can result in bills of several hundred euro at private health centres in Bulgaria.
 For more serious matters, bills can quickly run into thousands of euro.
 A medical evacuation or repatriation of remains to Ireland can cost thousands more.

 If you buy an appropriate travel insurance policy before you leave, these costs will be covered provided you haven’t broken the terms and conditions.
 You should know that most insurance policies will not cover drink- or drug-related incidents.
 Insurance also cannot be taken out after an incident or treatment has occurred, and in most cases must be bought before you leave home.